 Because business is a “team sport,” considerable attention must be paid to the influence that the team as a whole has on its members and, inversely, the impact of its members on the team at large in terms of relationships, collaboration, and, ultimately, performance and productivity.

 How important is it to build a positive and high-performing team?
 Well, have you ever been on a “downer” team?
 I’m talking about one that is permeated with negativity, unhealthy communication, competition, and conflict?
 It sure doesn’t feel good and it can definitely interfere with the satisfaction and performance of its individual members.
 How about a team that isn’t highly motivated?
 It’s certainly difficult to stay motivated yourself.

-In my role as a partner at The Trium Group, a boutique corporate consulting firm based in San Francisco, I consult extensively in the corporate world where I help executives and companies to maximize individual and team performance.
+I consult extensively in the corporate world where I help executives and companies to maximize individual and team performance.
 One of the most important areas I focus on in this work involves helping senior management to create a culture in their company that is positive and high performing, resulting in maximum individual and organizational performance.